ℹ️ Drupal 11+ Documentation

 How do I install PECE?

-PECE is a Free Software-based Drupal distribution, therefore the standard installation procedure for Drupal 7 applies to PECE with a few extra dependencies.
+PECE is a Free Software-based Drupal distribution, therefore the standard installation procedure for Drupal applies to PECE with a few extra dependencies.
+PECE now runs on Drupal 11 and requires a modern server stack.

 Downloading the Distro

-Our distribution is currently being developed on Github.
-You can obtain the most updated version following the link “Releases” on the project’s git repository:
+Our distribution is developed on GitHub.
+You can obtain the most recent version by visiting the project's repository:

-Alternatively, you can obtain the source code and build the distro yourself if you intend to help our team by fixing bugs and extending the platform for your research purposes:
+Alternatively, you can clone the repository directly if you intend to contribute bug fixes or extend the platform for your research purposes:

 git clone https://github.com/PECE-project/drupal-pece.git